tensor-hq/tensorswap-sdk/README.md

 ## API Access

-For the off-chain [merkle proofs](https://en.wikipedia.org/wiki/Merkle_tree) we use for collection whitelist, we store the proofs off-chain.
+For the off-chain [merkle proofs](https://en.wikipedia.org/wiki/Merkle_tree) we use for collection whitelisting, we store the proofs off-chain.

-DM @oxrwu or @ilmoi on Telegram to get your API key!
+Ping us in our [Discord](https://www.discord.com/invite/a8spfqxEpC).